-In addition, when a template is applied to a new GitHub integration, the user that creates the integration can choose to edit any of the configuration options as it relates to their Aha! product.
-This allows teams to quickly configure multiple integrations while maintaining the flexibility to have unique integrations per product.
+In addition, when a template is applied to a new GitHub integration, the user that creates the integration can choose to edit any of the configuration options as it relates to their Aha! workspace.
+This allows teams to quickly configure multiple integrations while maintaining the flexibility to have unique integrations per workspace.

-You will need to be a product owner in Aha! to create a GitHub integration through the Settings > Product area of your account.
-Once on the integration configuration page, click the More options button at the top right of the page.
+You will need to be a workspace owner in Aha! to create a GitHub integration through the Settings ⚙️ > Workspace area of your account.
+Once on the integration configuration page, click the More options menu at the top right of the page.

 Selecting Use as a template will save the configuration you are working on as a new template.